JonathanZWhite/less-in-practice/README.md

 @caption-size: 14px;
 ```

-Font weights should be decoupled from the fonts class decarations.
-That way, if you don't have to overwrite the font-weights later one a case by case basis.
+Unlike font-sizes, I keep my font-weights separate from my font class declarations.
+That way, you don't have to overwrite the font-weights later on a more case by case basis/
 ```
-// Font Weights
+// Font Weights (public)
 // --------------------------------------------------

-@fw-light:
+@fw-light      200
-@fw-normal:
+@fw-normal:    400
-@fw-semi-bold
+@fw-semi-bold: 500
-@fw-bold
+@fw-bold:      700
 ```

-Font variables should be private.
-Use them in your class definitions for your fonts but don't expose them anywhere else.
+Font classes are where you use your private font-size variables.
+Don't litter your code with your private variables.
 ```
 // Font Classes
 // --------------------------------------------------